Speech-Language & Literacy

 Speech-Language Interventions

-When the results of an evaluation reveal the need for speech-language intervention, we discuss all options with the family.
-We may offer additional information and resources that may be available through schools and other agencies in the community.
+When the results of an evaluation reveal the need for intervention, we discuss all options with the family.
+At CHSC, we offer individual or group therapy sessions.
+We inform consumers of services that may be available through schools and other agencies in the community.

 Individual treatment is provided with your input or that of the primary caregiver.
 An individualized treatment plan is developed to address your long-term goals and short-term objectives.
 This plan is reviewed frequently and modified as needed based on the client's progress.